ionic-team/ionic-framework/core/src/components/reorder-group/readme.md

 # ion-reorder-group

-ReorderGroup is a wrapper component for items with the Reorder element.
-For more information, see the [Reorder docs](../reorder/)
+The reorder group is a wrapper component for items with the `ion-reorder` component.
+For more information, see the [Reorder documentation](../reorder/).

 <!-- Auto Generated Below -->